 Depending on a species, it could be only a few thousand to potentially several hundred thousand.
 In addition, some ant colonies have multiple queens and can quickly develop satellite colonies and invade your home at multiple points.

 Do you have the skills to be in hot pursuit of your suspect?
 How about any experience?
-Sherlock Holmes was able to recognize clues in his surroundings that were not noticed or paid attention to by the untrained eye.
+Sherlock Holmes was able to recognize clues in his surroundings that were not noticed by the untrained eye.
 He honed his skills and fine-tuned them, exercised them, and continued to grow in his ability to solve complex problems.
 Can you recognize the clues the ants are leaving you to be able to find their nest or foraging trails?